 Caustic Wood Rot.
 If the driving potential is too great, bleach and caustic soda are produced around protected fittings.
 Since some of this reaction takes place inside the wood without seawater flush, the concentration of caustic will continue to rise and the caustic will begin to destroy the wood near the reaction site.
 Diagnosis is a simple matter of testing the pH of seepage or any powder near bonded fittings; if pH is greater than about 9.5, there is a problem.
 The solution is to limit bonding and zincs to the shaft/prop area.
 Less is more.
 A lower potential is typically recommended for wooden boats, about 0.5-0.6 volts.

+For our most recent anode testing results comparing aluminum vs. zinc anodes see the test report, “What’s the Best Anode Material?”
 For a more complete discussion on how to monitor galvanic corrosion, as well as advice on troubleshooting a wide range of marine electrical problems, the book Advanced Marine Electrics Troubleshooting by Practical Sailor contributor Ed Sherman is available at our online bookstore.
 All books sold through the bookstore help support our testing program.